Annihilating wild kernels: Introduction

 In a little more detail, we modify the compact support cohomology of the \'etale $p$-adic sheaf $\Z_p(r)$ such that we obtain a complex which is acyclic outside degrees $2$ and $3$.
 We show that this complex is a perfect complex of $\Z_p[G]$-modules provided that Schneider's conjecture holds.
 Assuming Gross' conjecture we define a trivialization of this complex that involves Soul\'e's $p$-adic Chern class maps \cite{MR553999} and the Bloch--Kato exponential map \cite{MR1086888}.
 These data define a refined Euler characteristic which our conjecture relates to the special values of the equivariant Artin $L$-series at $s=r$ and determinants of a certain regulator map.
 This relation is expressed as an equality in a relative algebraic $K$-group.

 This article is organized as follows.
 In \S \ref{sec:Higher-K-theory} we review the higher Quillen $K$-theory of rings of integers in number fields.
 We discuss its relation to \'etale cohomology and introduce Banaszak's wild kernels.
 In \S \ref{sec:Schneider} we prove basic properties of the compact support cohomology of the \'etale $p$-adic sheaf $\Z_p(r)$, where $r>1$ is an integer.
 We recall Schneider's conjecture and provide a reformulation in terms of Tate--Shafarevich groups (which originates with Barrett \cite{barrett}).
 We then construct the aforementioned complex of $\Z_p[G]$-modules which is perfect when Schneider's conjecture holds.
-We recall some background on relative algebraic $K$-theory and in particular refined Euler characteristics in \S \ref{sec:relative-K}.
+We recall some background on relative algebraic $K$-theory and in particular on refined Euler characteristics in \S \ref{sec:relative-K}.
 We state Gross' conjecture on leading terms of Artin $L$-functions at negative integers in \S \ref{sec:rationality} and give a reformulation at positive integers by means of the functional equation.
 In \S \ref{sec:LTC} we construct a trivialization of our conjecturally perfect complex and formulate a leading term conjecture at $s=r$ for every integer $r>1$.
 We show that our conjecture is essentially equivalent to the ETNC for the pair $h^0(\Spec(L)(r), \Z[G])$.
 Finally, in \S \ref{sec:wild-kernels} we define the canonical fractional Galois ideal and give a precise formulation of our conjecture on the annihilation of $p$-adic wild kernels.
 We show that this conjecture is implied by the leading term conjecture of \S \ref{sec:LTC}.
 The relation to the ETNC then implies that our conjectures hold in several important cases.
+We also discuss the relation to a recent conjecture of Burns, Kurihara and Sano \cite{BKS}.